motea927/mt-v-safe-html/README.md

 # mt-v-safe-html

-A lightweight, flexible, and robust XSS sanitizer's Vue directive based on [DOMPurify](https://github.com/cure53/DOMPurify).
+A lightweight, flexible, and robust XSS sanitizer's Vue plugin based on [DOMPurify](https://github.com/cure53/DOMPurify).

 > **Warning**: The library is under development.
 Recommend not to use.